 It was not death, for I stood up,

 And all the dead lie down.

-Tony Veader was the losing boy; he had come up with the short straw in the Francyann lottery.
+Tony Veader was the losing boy; he had come up short in the Francyann lottery.
 The drawing of straws to find her an escort for the sixth grade dance was the idea of Miss Peterson, their teacher.
-Tony played out his part in their comedy of romance with squared shoulders and a dab of jam on his chin.
+Tony played out his part with squared shoulders and a dab of jam on his chin.
 He was not very good-looking but Francy would have been grateful for whatever came her way, date-wise.
 “Not a solid man,” her father pronounced at the expulsion of the only suitable suitor who would ever come to call.

 “No substance, nothing inside.
 Hollow.
 Like a chocolate Easter rabbit,” said her father.
 He was a timekeeper at the rail yard and carried a large silver pocket watch.
 The railroad had stopped using its Willipaq spur except for the weekly freight run to the pulp mills.
-Her father clearly knew about things of the world such as sub-stance; he had been out of work for six years.
+Her father clearly knew about things of the world such as substance; he had been out of work for six years.
 Her father consulted his watch, “You are still here, young man.
 Better get along home.”
-Tony Veader had gratefully fled.
-There were no men of substance these days, her father had said that.
+Tony Veader gratefully fled.
+There were no men of substance these days, her father said.

 “You are becoming a young lady.
 Best not to grab hold of the first underfed admirer who comes along.”
 Her father adjourned to the porcelain-topped kitchen table where fried potatoes with onions were forming up.
 Her dream of young love shattered, Francyann realized she had no future, young or otherwise; polite society would turn her away because there was no acceptable man at her side.